AtMostafa/good-coding-practices/workshop/pep8.org.md

         from subprocess import Popen, PIPE

-* Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants.
+* Imports are always put at the top of the file, just after module docstring, and before module globals and constants.

     Imports should be grouped in the following order:

-    1. standard library imports
+    1. standard library imports, e.g., `import os`
-    2. related third party imports
+    2. related third party imports, e.g., `import numpy`
-    3. local application/library specific imports
+    3. local application/library specific imports, e.g., `from submodule/helper_functions import some_function`

     You should put a blank line between each group of imports.